gopasspw/gopass/README.md

 ### Multiple Stores

-Gopass supports multi-stores that can be mounted over each other like filesystems on Linux/UNIX systems.
+gopass supports multi-stores that can be mounted over each other like filesystems on Linux/UNIX systems.

 To add an mount point to an existing store add an entry to the `mounts` object of the store.

-Gopass tries to read it's configuration from `$HOME/.gopass.yml` if present.
+gopass tries to read it's configuration from `$HOME/.gopass.yml` if present.
 You can override this location by setting `GOPASS_CONFIG` to another location.

 Mounting new stores can be done through gopass: